scottboehmer/megamek-unit-digest/units/regulator_ii_hovertank/regulator_ii_hovertank.md

 ### Late Republic

 - Capellan Confederation
+- Duchy of Andurien
+- Magistracy of Canopus
+- Mercenary
 - Republic of the Sphere

 ### Dark Ages

 - Capellan Confederation
+- Duchy of Andurien
+- Magistracy of Canopus
+- Mercenary
 - Republic of the Sphere

 ### ilClan

 - Capellan Confederation
+- Duchy of Andurien
+- Magistracy of Canopus
 - Mercenary
 - Star League (Jade Falcon)
 - Star League (Smoke Jaguar)